MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 ### Our First Query

 Let's say we want to return the list of department names from this dataset.
-We query the `chicago` knot using Julia's index notation.
+We query the `chicago` knot using Julia's index notation and the query `It.department.name`.

     department_names = chicago[It.department.name]
     #=>